Myanmar's democracy is letting down a young generation | DW | 30.05.2019

 Speaking out publicly against Suu Kyi was almost unheard of four years ago.
 But the government of "The Lady," who won the 2015 election by an historic landslide, has been a great disappointment for a many young people in Myanmar.

-They believe that the government isn't doing enough to protect the people, and that the military, which has run the country for 5 decades, still has too much political power.
+They believe that the government isn't doing enough to protect the people, and that the military, which has run the country for five decades, still has too much political power.

 Read more: Myanmar's democracy movement 30 years on – military still calls the shots